Unlock free trial

 • Publishers – people who generate revenue with ads on their content resources (the supply side);

 However, the user list doesn’t end with advertisers and publishers.
-Ad agencies and ad networks also require adtech stack for their businesses to thrive.
+Ad agencies and ad networks also require an adtech stack for their businesses to thrive.

 Since this whole blog is a large love letter to ad tech, the following information will echo most of our content, so don’t be afraid of multiple hyperlinks and speedrunning of complex terminology.
-If you want to know more about each adtech solution – just check the Epom blog.
+If you want to know more about each adtech solution, just check the Epom blog.

 What Is Adtech Software?